mariellenolasco/Milestone4Demo/README.md

 * Note that you don't need to edit the given solution in any way.
 You only need to create the pipeline.

 ### Hint
 A sample pipeline.yml file has been provided to base your pipeline on.
-This sample pipeline is still incomplete!
+This sample pipeline is still incomplete (and unusable)!

 ## Files
 ### pipeline.yml